-- 6. Now is the time to utilize the "snagging tool" that you so laboriously created.
-It can be used to reach the cables as they peak out of the R.A. axis opening and you can then pull them up through the Dec. center.
-Alternatively, the electrician's trick of using a cord or thick string to pull the cables through the interior of the mount is a good one. - 7.
-Decide which direction the cables should go (most will likely be towards the back of the scope, while some, such as dew heaters, may best be towards the front) and direct them accordingly through either of the two cable channels found on the Dec.
+- 7. Decide which direction the cables should go (most will likely be towards the back of the scope, while some may best be towards the front) and direct them accordingly through either of the two cable channels found on the Dec.
 Axis Hub.
 This is a good time to further adjust the cable lengths as needed. - 8.
 Attach the Dec.
 Top Plate to the axis and lock it in place by hand tightening the two lock knobs.
 You may then use a hex key to give the knobs an extra eighth turn for tightness.
 Do not overtighten.
-You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide additional attachment security.
+You may wish to place and tighten the two 1/4-20 x 3/4" socket head screws that provide additional attachment security.
 It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec.
 Top Plate is properly seated.